The extent to which the coronavirus pandemic has tested the world’s collective resilience is unprecedented in living memory.

 Some exclusions are more common than others.
 Those that could jeopardize your policy’s death benefit if you die from COVID-19 include:

-If you fail to make timely life insurance premium payments, do not pay balances owed within the policy’s grace period, and cannot use your policy’s cash value (if any) to cover the shortfall, your insurer could cancel your policy and void its death benefit.
+If you fail to make timely life insurance premium payments, don’t pay balances owed within the policy’s grace period, and cannot use your policy’s cash value (if any) to cover the shortfall, your insurer could cancel your policy and void its death benefit.

 Your insurer will scrutinize your application more closely if you die during the two-year “contestability period” at the outset of its term.
 If you lied about an occupation or a lifestyle choice that could increase your risk of COVID-19 exposure, such as working in a hospital or frequently traveling overseas, your insurer could refuse to pay your beneficiaries.

 Failure to disclose any preexisting conditions, abnormal test results, or red flags in your family history could void your policy’s death benefit.

 Though unlikely, this situation — if not disclosed during the application process — could constitute a medical omission, especially if your test came back positive and you subsequently died of COVID-19-related complications.

 Accidental death and dismemberment coverage (AD&D) is a low-cost policy intended specifically to cover death or permanent injury attributable to certain covered accidents.

-If Your Application Is Pending or You Haven’t Applied Yet
+What to Know If Your Application Is Pending or You Haven’t Applied Yet

 If your life insurance application is pending or you have yet to apply at all, the question of whether life insurance will cover COVID-19 is more fraught, in part because your insurer has the discretion to delay or halt the application process.

 If you haven’t yet applied, your first step is to shop around.
-Source multiple quotes using an online broker like PolicyGenius.
-This way, you’re more likely to find the life insurance policy that’s right for you from an insurer that’s still expediting applications during the pandemic.
+Source multiple quotes using an online broker like PolicyGenius — which should increase your chances of finding the life insurance policy that’s right for you from an insurer that’s still getting applications underwritten quickly during the pandemic.

 Avoid Insurers That Tell You Premiums Have Increased Due to the Pandemic

 Any adjustment to insurers’ underwriting equations in response to an increase of chronic disease in COVID-19 survivors would affect survivors who subsequently apply for life insurance but likely wouldn’t affect applicants who never had a documented infection.

 Expect Longer Processing Times & Closer Scrutiny

-That means a longer wait for final approval and much closer scrutiny of your application.
-Medical exam results or questionnaire answers that might have marginally increased your premium in the past could now be grounds for outright denial.
+That could mean a longer wait for final approval and much closer scrutiny of your application.
+Medical exam results, questionnaire answers, or existing health conditions that might have marginally increased your premium in the past could now be grounds for outright denial.

 The best defense is to shop around and get your broker or underwriter on the record about what to expect from the application process.